 How did you come up with this idea, and what is your business model?

 My co-founder Pascal and I share a strong passion for sailing and sports.
-The idea for our venture emerged while I was working on a tire pyrolysis project, which made me realize that products like boats and skis are not recyclable.
+The idea for our venture emerged while I was working on a tire recycling project, which made me realize that other products made with composite materials like boats and skis are not recyclable.
 Through pyrolysis, we developed a practical solution to address the challenges faced by manufacturers in the composite sector.
 Our method provides an alternative to incineration and landfills, with the recycled products—primarily thermolysis fibers and oil—sold back to the industry.

 What does sustainability and the circular economy mean in your industry?

 At Composite Recycling, it is essential to ensure the highest value and quality for our recycled products.
 Our goal is to enable the reuse of these materials rather than simply converting waste into heat, which contributes to pollution.
-Through our innovative process, we’ve managed to maintain superior reusability and quality, aligning with a truly sustainable approach.
+Through our innovative process, we’ve managed to maintain superior reusability and quality, providing a truly circular solution for the composites industry and those manufacturers who want to be able to manufacture with recycled content.

 And how do you ensure these circular economy principles?

-By measuring the impact of our recycling, we have demonstrated that using recycled products reduces the carbon footprint by a factor of four when manufacturing new composites.
-Producing new glass fiber using traditional methods is four times more impactful in terms of carbon emissions.
+By measuring the impact of our recycling, we have demonstrated that using recycled products reduces the carbon footprint by more than 70% when used to manufacture new composites.
+Producing new glass fiber using traditional methods produces 4 times as much CO2.
 While recycling is beneficial, doing so in an environmentally responsible way is even better.
 We are currently exploring CO2 capture solutions to achieve zero impact, with the ultimate goal of extending the lifespan of these materials while continuously reducing their environmental impact.

 What are the three main challenges you are facing, especially in Switzerland?